schmidtwmark/qnd/presentations/day9.md

 - Continue Wordle
 - Let the user play repeatedly
 - Use a dictionary to track how many guesses it took for each secret word
-- Print out the dictionary at the end
+- Print out the dictionary at exit
 - Bonus:
     - Multiple word banks for different letter counts